-Around the time I gave birth to my now 4-year-old daughter, I began sniffing anything I could get my hands on.
-What was it about my ceramic kitchen sink that smelled so strongly of metal?
-Why did the top of my newborn’s head smell like peaches and milk and a brown paper bag?
-When I went back to work as a stylist, I started paying as much attention to the smell of a garment as I steamed it as I did to the look of it.
+Around the time I gave birth to my now 6-year-old daughter, I began sniffing anything I could get my hands on.
+When I went back to work as a stylist, I noticed I paid as much attention to the smell of a garment when I steamed it as I did to the look of it.
 I even began bringing different perfumes to set as conversation starters.
 After observing my new habits, my husband (who works in coffee and is no stranger to sensory obsessions) eventually suggested that I take perfume classes.

-I took his suggestion, trading nights of potty training for classes at Los Angeles’s Institute of Art and Olfaction, where I learned about raw materials.
-The curriculum alternated between smelling natural essential oils and synthetic aroma chemicals to learn the building blocks of a perfumer’s palette (woody, citrus, floral, aromatic).
-Each week we got little vials of raw materials, which I’d take home and line up against perfumes I like to try to deconstruct the fragrances with my nose.
-Sniffing my way through the fragrance wheel, I discovered some raw materials that were tenacious and cloying (indole, black-currant bud, blue chamomile), and others that were softer, unobtrusive.
-The latter included musks (like the star ingredient in the scent supposedly beloved by Carolyn Bessette-Kennedy that Strategist contributor Fiorella Valdesolo discovered during her own pregnancy), synthetic amber notes, ionones (powdery violet notes), salicylates (aroma chemicals that add a textural, grainy quality), and certain woody notes (like sandalwood, amyris, and cypress).
+I took his suggestion, trading nights of potty training for classes at Los Angeles’ Institute of Art and Olfaction, where I learned about raw materials.
+The curriculum alternated between smelling natural essential oils and synthetic aroma chemicals to learn the building blocks of a perfumer’s palette (woody, citrus, floral, etc.).
+The classes have since transitioned to an online format, but back then, we left each one with little vials of raw materials that I’d take home and line up against perfumes I liked to deconstruct the fragrances with my nose.
+Sniffing my way through the fragrance wheel, I discovered some raw materials that were tenacious and cloying (indole, black currant bud, and para-cresyl acetate — one errant drip of the latter led me to abandon my workspace for days).
+Others were softer, unobtrusive.
+These included musks, synthetic amber notes, ionones (powdery violet notes), salicylates (aroma chemicals that add a textural, grainy quality) and certain woody notes (like cedar, sandalwood, and amyris).

-Perfumes composed around these materials, I’ve found, are kind of like trusty shapewear or a good skin highlighter — they’re intentionally subtle and meant to enhance your natural scent.
-Niche perfumers began formulating these softer fragrances (which are actually called “skin scents”) as a response to the long tradition of baroque, complicated perfumes made with anywhere from 50 to 300 raw materials.
-L.A.-based perfumer (and my IAO teacher) Ashley Eden Kessler explains the science behind skin scents: “These are more streamlined formulas with intentional spaces in between notes; this looser spacing allows for your skin to react and influence the scent.
-Instead of asking, ‘What perfume are you wearing?’ people will ask, ‘Is it you that smells so good?’”
-Below, my five favorite skin scents, all of which I consider unisex and any of which is subtle enough to make passers-by wonder, What’s that smell? — in the best way, of course.
+Perfumes composed around these softer materials, I’ve found, are kind of like trusty shapewear or a good skin highlighter — they’re intentionally subtle and meant to enhance, not subsume, your skin’s natural scent.
+Niche perfumers began combining these softer ingredients into minimal formulas as a response to the long tradition of baroque, complicated perfumes made with anywhere from 50 to 300 raw materials.
+L.A.-based perfumer (and my IAO professor) Ashley Eden Kessler explains the science behind minimal scents: “They are more streamlined formulas with intentional spaces in between notes; this looser spacing allows for your skin to react and influence the scent.
+Instead of asking, “‘What perfume are you wearing?,’ people will ask, ‘Is it you that smells so good?’”

 If you’ve ever wondered what the sun’s rays shining down on you smells like, I say it’s kind of like this.
 The fragrance mostly smells soft and creamy (an aroma perfumers call lactonic), but you also get notes of suede and grass.
-The key ingredient is cetalox, a synthetic molecule in the ambergris family.
-I’m willing to wager this scent would never turn anyone off — ever — so it’s a good place to start for those curious about skin scents, and it would be equally great for folks who like to spray something on before going to the office.
-A spritz will last a good six hours but is extremely subtle with an almost ephemeral effect.
-It’s also available in a smaller vial if you like the sound of it but want to sniff before committing to a bigger bottle.
+The key ingredient is cetalox, which is a synthetic molecule in the ambergris family.
+I’m willing to wager that this scent would never turn anyone off — ever — so it’s a good place to start for those curious about minimal scents.
+A spritz will last a good six hours, but is extremely subtle, with an almost ephemeral effect.
+It’s also available in a smaller vial, should you want to test it out.

-In 2006, perfumer Geza Schoen had an industry-altering hit with Molecule 01, a fragrance composed entirely of one aroma chemical, Iso E Super.
-People went nuts for both the scent and the underlying premise that it added “atmosphere” to your own pheromones.
-Molecule 04 is the most recent in Schoen’s perfume collection and is composed only of Javanol, a synthetic sandalwood (Indian sandalwood is a vulnerable species).
-With notes that include a burst of bittersweet citrus and a vibrant, earthy aroma, it smells to me like fresh grapefruit still on the branch with bark, leaves, and all.
-My friend Laetitia describes the smell differently, like the inside of a really tasteful, expensive furniture store.
-The fragrance is lighter and lasts a long time, often playing hide-and-seek: Just when you think it’s gone, the aroma will surprise you with another hit.
-[Editor’s note: Need Supply Co. sells a 100 ml bottle; Net-a-Porter’s is smaller at 30 ml.]
+In 2006, perfumer Geza Schoen had a groundbreaking, industry-altering hit with Molecule 01, his fragrance composed entirely of Iso E Super.
+People went nuts for both the scent and the premise that it added ‘atmosphere’ to your own pheromones.
+Molecule 04 is a lesser-known scent in Schoen’s perfume collection, but is also composed of just one ingredient: Javanol, a synthetic sandalwood (Indian sandalwood is a vulnerable species).
+This is a lighter fragrance that lasts a long time, but it plays hide and seek, peeking out in fresh waves just when you think it’s gone.
+To me, it smells like cool fresh grapefruit still on the branch, with bark, leaves and all — a fresh burst of bittersweet citrus, some sour notes, and a vibrant earthy green aroma.
+My friend Laetitia, meanwhile, says it smells like the inside of a really tasteful, expensive furniture store.

-Certain synthetic scents have no natural equivalent, so when you smell them, it can be a bit of a mind game trying to define the odors.
-That’s the case with I Don’t Know What, which perfumer David Seth Moltz told me he created with his “favorite radiant materials: Iso E Super, Civettone, Physeol, and others.”
-The scent is buzzy, electric — kind of like the smell of rain hitting soil after a dry spell but also a bit like static.
-Various friends have described it as “cellophane,” “car exhaust,” or “a library-book cover” — all in a good way.
-However strange it may seem, you can’t help but be drawn to it, especially when it mingles with your skin.
-Moltz says this continues to be D.S. & Durga’s best seller since it came out last June (Linda Rodin and Chris Black are also fans of the brand’s scents), and it can be worn on its own or layered over other perfumes or oils.
-Even though it has a sheer quality, I’ve found that it lingers on skin, and other people’s noses will pick it up long after your own stops registering it.
+Certain synthetic scents have no natural equivalent, so when you smell them, it can be a bit of a mind game trying to define the aromas.
+That’s the case with I Don’t Know What, which perfumer David Seth Moltz told me he created with his “favorite radiant materials: Iso E Super, civettone, firsantol (another synthetic sandalwood), and others.”
+It has an electric quality that reminds me of petrichor (the smell of rain hitting ground after a dry spell) and static.
+Various friends have described the scent as like “cellophane,” “car exhaust,” or “a library book cover — in a good way.”
+However strange, you can’t help but be drawn to it, especially when it mingles with skin.
+I wore it a lot while confined at home amid the pandemic — the fragrance opens with a razor-edge crispness that really helped on those days I felt sort of wobbly and shapeless.
+It lasts quite a while, and will be picked up by other people’s noses long after your own stops registering it.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.